-The first line in this code snippet begins with if because it tests for a condition.
-If the condition is true (that is, if the voltage is HIGH), then it means that the button is pressed.
-The Arduino will then run the code that is inside the curly brackets.
+The first line in the code begins with if tests for a condition.
+If the condition is true (that is, voltage is HIGH), then it means that the button is pressed and the code that follows inside the curly brackets will run.